TCReaper/gosh.exe/README.md

-Repository for Reaper.py bot
+Repository for gosh_bot
-- auto delete messages
+- gosh every 5 mins everywhere
-- scrape google engines
+- gosh when you gosh
 - etc..